JamesKluz/bigco_project/README.md

 - This project is part of a larger effort to design an augmeneted reality application for AccuWeather as part of the BigCo curriculum at Cornell Tech.

+## Requirements SkySegmenterLight:
+- python 2 or 3
+- numpy
+- opencv

-## Requirements:
+## Requirements SkySegmenter:
-- python 2 (SkySegmenterLight runs in both python 2/3)
+- python 2
 - numpy
 - scikit-learn
 - opencv